jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Schedule
+- Today:
+    - Low hanging fruit bugs from Pack 9
+    - More ways to "draw you into danger"
+        - spell and stats pickups
+    - Game should be fun sooner
+        - rework how players get to choose new spells
+        - make it on enemy death and have it be experience like nuclear throne where it's more common in the beginning.
+    - Bug: Grunt walked towards liquid and just kept walking animation after it should've returned to idle. seed:0.8154642976606445
 - Pack 6
     - Standalone Server
         - Decouple the various layers (data: underworld; networking: pie; visual: Pixi / DOM; audio)